NikunjSonigara/NikunjSonigara/README.md

   - Focused on Blockchain and Flutter-based messaging applications for educational institutions
 - **Current Internship**:
   - **SDE 1** in full-stack technology at Propelius Technology, an Indian-based startup
-  - Working on full-stack development, blockchain, and Flutter
+  - Working on full-stack development

 ## 📚 Additional Learning
 - Attended the **ACM Summer School in 2023**